Mythli/hack-your-brain-with-bash/README.md

 Inspired by James Clear's "Atomic Habits," this hackable Bash script is your toolkit for programming your brain to build better habits.

+It is the result of living a productive life as programmer with ADHS.

 ## Commands

 - **Zen Mode**: `hack switch zen` - Blocks out the digital clutter.